Skip to main content

 Winter: 15 November 2023

 The Taiwan Chinese Flagship Program is an opportunity for students to bridge the gap between Chinese language and their professional careers.
 BYU students will participate in the Taiwan Chinese Flagship Capstone Program, administered by Hunter College Chinese Flagship.
-After preparation at BYU, students spend a semester enrolled at a prestigious university, the National Yang Ming Chiao Tung University, in Taipei, Taiwan and then a semester in an internship within their fields of study.
-Students will attend classes alongside Chinese-speaking peers at National Yang Ming Chiao Tung University and develop professional expertise in their field of study.
+After preparation at BYU, students spend a semester enrolled at a prestigious university, National Chengchi University, in Taipei, Taiwan, and then a semester in an internship within their fields of study.
+Students will attend classes alongside Chinese-speaking peers at National Chengchi University and develop professional expertise in their field of study.
 This opportunity provides a chance to make lasting friendships and gain the skills necessary to become a global professional.
-In this setting, students will be provided special lectures on media, current events, culture, and receive peer tutoring.
+In this setting, students will be enrolled in classes in their major, special Flagship classes, and special lectures on media, current events, and culture, and will receive peer tutoring.
 Students will also participate in a part-time internship in Taiwan.

 Click here to apply today!